bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 ## No Front-End/Back-End Split

 Another major reason to avoid htmx is that it eliminates the split between the Back-End & Front-End teams.
-They even have a page with a team [bragging about it as a virtue](@/essays/a-real-world-react-to-htmx-port.md) when a company (foolishly) moved from React to htmx.
+They even have a page with a team [bragging about it as a virtue](@/essays/a-real-world-react-to-htmx-port.md) when their company (foolishly) moved from React to htmx.

 The Front-End/Back-End split has been extremely successful for many companies, allowing the Front-End engineers